RootsBuildUp/oauth2-jwt-spring-boot/README.md

      - Defines access scopes with scopes method
      - Identify client’s accessible resources
 - Authorization server endpoint (using AuthorizationServerEndpointsConfigurer)
-     - Define the use of a JWT token with accessTokenConverter
+     - Define the use of a JWT OAuthToken with accessTokenConverter
      - Define the use of an UserDetailsService and AuthenticationManager interfaces to perform authentication (as resource owner)

       package com.RootBuildUp.oauth2jwtspringboot.security;